The Micragirls: Time of the albums, 2006–

 The Micragirls recorded some new originals and cover songs in the beginning of 2006.
 Bone Voyage Recording Company, co-owned by members of the band 22-Pistepirkko, signed the group based on demo tapes from the sessions.

 "Feeling Dizzy Honey!?", a ten-inch vinyl album was published in November 2006.
-The nowadays rare 10" format was at that time considered by the trio as maximum dose of "micramusic".
-In January 2007 the eight songs from the 10" album were reissued on a double CD version of "Feeling Dizzy Honey!?", packed together with disc 2 containing the eight earlier songs from the group's second and third EP.
+The nowadays rare 10-inch format was at that time considered by the trio as maximum dose of "micramusic".
+In January 2007 the eight songs from the 10-inch album were reissued on a double CD version of "Feeling Dizzy Honey!?", packed together with disc 2 containing the eight earlier songs from the group's second and third EP.
 The CD release helped The Micragirls to reach a larger audience, and their annual gig rate rose to about fifty.

 A Japanese domestic market one-disc CD edition of "Feeling Dizzy Honey!?" was published in end of 2007, containing the 16 songs and a bonus animated video of the song "Teenage Tiger".
-Yet another version of "Feeling Dizzy Honey!?" emerged in early 2008, this time a 12" colored vinyl LP record.
+Yet another version of "Feeling Dizzy Honey!?" emerged in early 2008, this time a 12-inch colored vinyl LP record.

-After extensive rereleasing of earlier recordings, three completely new Micragirls songs were published in June 2008 on the 7" EP Haunted Heart.
+After extensive rereleasing of earlier recordings, three completely new Micragirls songs were published in June 2008 on the 7-inch EP Haunted Heart.
 Guest bassist Minna Kortepuro from the Finnish band Risto played her double bass on two of the songs.
 She also occasionally played onstage with The Micragirls.

 The Micragirls toured in Europe on many occasions, most notably in Germany and Switzerland.
-During 2007–2009 the ladies supported for example Heavy Trash, The Go!
+During 2007–2009 they supported for example Heavy Trash, The Go!
 Team and Boss Hog on their European tours.
 The Micragirls did not perform in their home country between September 2008 and September 2009.
 The first domestic gigs of 2009 coincided with the release of a new album.

 The group's second album Wild Girl Walk was released on 9 September 2009, somewhat later than originally planned.
 Members of 22-Pistepirkko acted as producers and recording engineers as well as technical consultants in the album sessions during 2008 and 2009.

 The Micragirls have not performed in public since the 2010 Ilosaarirock outdoor festival.

 Style

 The characteristic sound of The Micragirls is based on primitive beat, howling organ, and fervent vocal performances.
 Along their career the band developed from sheer fun-having towards more soulful musical expression.

-There was a strong contrast between the looks and the sound of The Micragirls, especially during their fast-paced songs and notably when all the ladies were screaming simultaneously.
+There was a strong contrast between the looks and the sound of The Micragirls, especially during their fast-paced songs and notably when every band member was screaming simultaneously.
 The group usually wore 1960s style uniforms on stage.
 The Micragirls are often compared to the Japanese band The 5.6.7.8's.